USEPA/e-manifest/emanifest-py/README.md

 Before using the **emanifest** package, ensure you have a RCRAInfo user account and the [necessary permissions](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest#user_question6) to generate an API ID and key.

-All methods to access the e-Manifest/RCRAInfo API are implemented by the RcrainfoClient class which needs to be authenticated with your API ID and Key.
+All methods to access the e-Manifest APIs are implemented by the RcrainfoClient class which needs to be authenticated with your API ID and Key.
 A new instance of the class can be initiated with the ```new_client()``` convenience function like so:

 ```python
 from emanifest import emanifest